Hands up, don't shoot: In music

 A Verge article stated that during Pharrell Williams' performance of the song "Happy" at the 57th Annual Grammy Awards, the singer and backup performers made the hands up gesture; however, the connection to the incident is speculation by the article's author.

 Macklemore and Ryan Lewis reference the chanting of "hands up, don't shoot" in their song "White Privilege II".

 On December 9, 2015, Daye Jack released the song "Hands up" about police brutality, in which he sings: "Living with my head down – Hands up – no no don’t shoot, don’t shoot" as a direct reference to the killing of Michael Brown.

-Kanye West references the gesture in his song "Feedback" from his 2016 release The Life of Pablo with the lines "Hands up we just doing what the cops taught us.
+American rapper Kanye West references the gesture in his song "Feedback" from his 2016 release The Life of Pablo with the lines "Hands up we just doing what the cops taught us.
 Hands up, hands up then the cops shot us."

 Kimya Dawson's song "At the Seams" references the gesture, saying "Hands up, don't shoot, I can't breathe.
 Black Lives Matter, no justice no peace."

 Experimental hip-hop group clipping. quotes the "hands up, don't shoot" motto in their song "Blood of the Fang," which largely deals with themes of racist violence in the American Civil Rights movement.